Nexus-Mods/NexusMods.Paths/docs/Trees/Introduction.md

 | `ISelector` | Allows you to select a sub-item.        |

 Modifiers are intended to be used in 'flattening' operations throughout the library, i.e. those that convert the tree into linear sequences such as Enumerators and Spans/Arrays.
 They are intended to minimize the need to use LINQ on flattened results.

-With modifiers you get the exact same code as if the you were to manually hand craft the specialized code (i.e. you can't do it any better).
+With modifiers you get the exact same code as if the you were to manually hand craft the specialized code (you can't do it any better).
+This is because essentially, your modifier implementation gets inlined directly into hand crafted code at compile time.

+***Modifiers are not a replacement for LINQ***, they're there to maximize code reuse (mostly) internally and provide accelerated operations in cases where normally multiple Linq operations would be needed (e.g. `Filter+Select`), to achieve the zero overhead promise.

 !!! tip "Use [LinqGen](https://github.com/cathei/LinqGen) instead of regular LINQ on returned results if further operations are needed."